A new phase is beginning in our mission to lead the search for better treatments, and ultimately a cure, for chordoma.

 I am extremely enthusiastic about the increased capacity to catalyze research that Joan will enable at the Foundation, and I look to working with her to further accelerate the search for a cure.
 As a chordoma patient myself, it is truly encouraging to have such a talented and experienced scientific leader focused on driving forward chordoma drug discovery.
 Recruiting Joan into this field is a big step for the global movement of patients, families, doctors, and researchers who have come together over the past decade to fight chordoma, and a testament to the momentum that we have created together.
 Looking ahead, with Joan on board, our community is well-positioned to identify the first effective systemic therapies for chordoma in the coming years – a milestone that will have a lasting impact on tens of thousands of lives across the world.

 Please join me in welcoming Joan to the Foundation and to this community!
-If you have any ideas or questions you’d like to share with Joan, you can reach her at email@example.com.
+If you have any ideas or questions you’d like to share please email firstname.lastname@example.org.